SESYNC-ci/sesync-ci.github.io/CONTRIBUTING.md

 - **Headings:** Use `##` level headings for top-level sections of a post.
 A `# {{ page.title }}` is automatically included at the top of all posts.
+- When referencing a variable, always write it like "<VARIABLE>".
+- Use "<PROJECT>" for the stub name assigned to a project, e.g. "/nfs/<PROJECT>-data/".
 - That's it for now...

 ![](https://imgs.xkcd.com/comics/strunk_and_white.png)